dotnet/AspNetCore.Docs/aspnetcore/performance/caching/output.md

 Cache revalidation means the server can return a `304 Not Modified` HTTP status code instead of the full response body.
 This status code informs the client that the response to the request is unchanged from what the client previously received.

 The following code illustrates the use of an [`Etag`](https://developer.mozilla.org/docs/Web/HTTP/Headers/ETag) header to enable cache revalidation.
-If the client sends an [`If-None-Match`](https://developer.mozilla.org/docs/Web/HTTP/Headers/If-None-Match) header with the etag value of an earlier response, and the cache entry is fresh, the server returns [304 Not Modified](https://developer.mozilla.org/docs/Web/HTTP/Status/304) instead of the full response:
+If the client sends an [`If-None-Match`](https://developer.mozilla.org/docs/Web/HTTP/Headers/If-None-Match) header with the etag value of an earlier response, and the cache entry is fresh, the server returns [304 Not Modified](https://developer.mozilla.org/docs/Web/HTTP/Status/304) instead of the full response.
+Here's how to set the etag value in a policy, in a Minimal API app:

 :::code language="csharp" source="~/performance/caching/output/samples/7.x/Program.cs" id="etag":::

+And here's how to set the etag value in a controller-based API:

 :::code language="csharp" source="~/performance/caching/output/samples/9.x/OCControllers/Controllers/EtagController.cs" id="snippet_etag":::